maguilera3/drone-project/README.md

 * [Victor Mendoza](https://gitlab.com/Kinozuko)
 * [Wilsen Hernandez](https://gitlab.com/wilsenhc)

-If there's some error please rIf there's some error please report us, right now we don't have any materials so we can't check this project anymore.
+*right now we don't have any materials so we can't check this project anymore*

+If there's some error please report us.
 Feel free to question us or use this a base for your project.

 ## Structure